- General safety

 Education and training

 All SFU employees who work where hazardous products are used, stored or handled must receive training and education related to WHMIS 2015.
-Basic background information is provided by EHS through an online WHMIS 2015 module, available on Canvas.
+Basic background information is provided by EHS through an online module available on Canvas (see link at at top of page).

 Users of WHMIS products must also receive lab-specific training and education from their supervisor about: